-Currently we always leave this option enabled.
+I always leave the Interleaved option enabled.

 Pro Tools provides four different Edit Modes for manipulating audio clips on the timeline.

 - Shuffle mode is great for working with loops and grooves.
-It allows you to move an audio region so it is butted up against another region, or the beginning of the track.
+It allows you to move an audio region, so it is butted up against another region, or the beginning of the track.
 Shuffle mode also allows the markers on the timeline as well as the tracks to be moved.
 You can move, trim, cut, delete or paste clips freely within a track, but their movement is constrained by other clips.
 If you place several clips on a track, they will snap to each other.
-You can then shuffle their order, but you can’t separate the clips, nor overlap them.
-If there were to be a silence between clips and you shuffle them, the silence will be preserved.
+You can then shuffle their order, but you cannot separate the clips, nor overlap them.
+If there were to be a silence between clips, and you shuffle them, the silence will be preserved.
 If you add another clip to the beginning of a track, all subsequent clips are shuffled to the right.
 If you trim a portion of the clip, all clips will be shuffled according to this length of trimmed space.
 More detail here.

 - Spot Mode is ideal for working with sound effects in videos.
 When you move an audio region, or pull an audio file out of the audio regions list (on the right side of the edit window), a dialog box pops up requesting the location for the region.
 Once you input the time code value for the region, the audio file will be dropped there for you.